marcel-utz/MagRes-Back-to-work/preparations-B27-draft.md

 will do the same at the end of their shift to the surfaces that they have used.
 In addition, a complete surface wipe down of each lab will be done regularly (e.g., once a week)

+#### Checklist
+- [ ] Benchtops and desk surfaces wiped down
+- [ ] Major instrument keypads etc wiped down (where possible)
+- [ ] Computer keyboards and mice wiped down
+- [ ] Door handles wiped down
+- [ ] Floor cleaned (wet/hoover as appropriate)

+### Instrumentation
+Instruments and electrical appliances must be checked for damage; some of them may require some maintenance before they can be used again.
+The checklist covers basic labs

+#### Checklist
+- [ ] Fridges and freezers: checked for function and ice-buildup
+- [ ] Oil-based vacuum pumps: oil quality checked
+- [ ] PAT testing in date for all applicances
+- [ ] Instruments with water cooling checked for mold/algae